WebexCC-SA/wxcc-ai-assist/docs/main/PreRequisites.md

 ---

 ## Learning Objectives
-1. Ensure that you have **"POD <span class="attendee-id-placeholder">Your_Attendee_ID</span>.pdf"** file on your desktop with instructions and credentials to access your lab.
+1. Ensure that you have **LTRCCT-2000_LAB_Credential** file on your desktop with instructions and credentials to access your lab.
 If you do not, please ask your lab proctor now.
 2. Understand your configuration instructions
-3. Familiarize yourself how we will use Google Chrome profiles to simulate various scenarios covered in the next labs.

 ### Know before you start